 If you had to borrow a payday loan and couldn’t repay by the deadline, you might have chosen to take out another “just to get by.”
-Of course, this led to an additional loan with more fees, likely followed by another and another, and soon the debt started to pile up.
+This probably led to an additional loan with more fees, likely followed by another and another, and soon the debt started to pile up.

-If this situation sounds like yours, there is good news: You can get out of a payday loan cycle and avoid the huge costs of debt.
+If this situation sounds like yours, there’s still hope: You can get out of a payday loan cycle and avoid the huge costs of debt.
 All you need is the right strategy and proper planning.

 The most important thing you can do to get out of a payday loan cycle is to consolidate your debt.
 Because payday loans carry extremely high interest rates — usually in the triple digits — you’ll want to stop borrowing and merge all your loans into one larger one that has a lower, more manageable APR.

-Your options to consolidate debt include: balance transfer credit cards, personal loans, credit unions, faith-based organizations and asking friends and/or family members for assistance.
+Your options to consolidate debt include: balance transfer credit cards, personal loans from a credit union, faith-based organizations and asking friends or family members for assistance.

 A credit union is owned by its members.
 Because of this, its terms are usually flexible and the loans it offers more accessible to people with bad credit and a history of debt.
 A credit union may look at more than just your credit score when deciding if you qualify for a loan.